-If you are upgrading a factory stereo, the ST-X DSP amps have a separate speaker-level input plug that senses current, so you do not need to run a turn-on wire.
-However, auto-on is not useful in all cars as the amplifier can come on in some cars even when the stereo is not on, because of the car's electrical system.
+If you are upgrading a factory stereo the ST-X DSP amps have a separate speaker level input plug that senses current, so you do not need to run a turn-on wire.
+However, auto-on is not useful in all cars as the amplifier can come on when you do not want it on, because of the car's electrical system.
 The ST-X DSP amps have a switch that allows you to defeat the auto-on if you find you do not want to use that function.